-Florida’s Highlands Hammock State Park is a small park with great “old Florida” scenery.
+Visiting Highlands Hammock State Park in central Florida is a step back in time to imerse yourself in “old Florida” scenery.
 The park is covered with short hikes in and around the old-growth cypress trees, oaks, ferns, and swamps.
 All the trails in the park are very nice but short.
 A visitor can easily hike them all in a day but they also lend themselves to sitting for hours and watching for the indigenous Florida wildlife.
 The ecosystem in Highlands Hammock houses an extraordinary amount of creatures that can be found while hiking, biking, or simply camping inside the park.

 If off-road riding is more your speed there is a 6-mile trail open to mountain bikes.
 Don’t be intimidated by the mountain bike jargon.
 This is an off-road trail suitable to riders of all skill levels.
 The terrain isn’t suitable for road bike tires.